C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

 | il2_human =
 | 'MYRMQLLSCIALSLALVTNSAPTSSSTKKTQLQLEHLLLDLQMILNGINNYKNPKLTRMLTFKFYMPKKATELKHLQCLEEELKPLEEVLNLAQSKNFHLRPRDLISNINVIVLELKGSETTFMCEYADETATIVEFLNRWITFCQSIISTLT'
 | the il2_human contains 4 cysteins (C) in positions 9, 78, 125, 145.
 We want to generate the sequence of a mutatnt were the cysteins 78 and 125 are replaced by serins (S)

-| write the pseudo code, before to propose an implementation:
+write the pseudocode, before to propose an implementation:

 Exercise